FileFighter/ClientSetup/README.md

 ## Operating Systems

 Currently, we support only Unix-like operating systems like [Ubuntu](https://ubuntu.com).
 MacOs is still on our roadmap.
 For windows systems you could use [wsl](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 To set that up read more [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Alternativly you can use [docker-compose](https://docs.docker.com/compose/) to run the application.

 ## Dependencies